r4victor/tenthousandmeters/content/blog/python_bts_03.md

 6. Import the `io` module and initialize `sys.stdin`, `sys.stdout` and `sys.stderr`.
 This is essentially done by calling `io.open()` on the file descriptors for the standard streams.
 7. Set `builtins.open` to `io.OpenWrapper`, so that `open()` is available as a built-in function.
 8. Create the `__main__` module, set `__main__.__builtins__` to `builtins` and `__main__.__loader__` to `_frozen_importlib.BuiltinImporter`.
 At this point, the `__main__` module contains nothing else.
 9. Import [`warnings`](https://docs.python.org/3/library/warnings.html) and [`site `](https://docs.python.org/3/library/site.html) modules.
 The `site` module adds the site-specific directories to `sys.path`.
-This is why `sys.path` normally contains a directoiry with the installed modules like  `/usr/local/lib/python3.9/site-packages/`.
+This is why `sys.path` normally contains a directory with the installed modules like  `/usr/local/lib/python3.9/site-packages/`.
 10. Set `interp->runtime->initialized = 1`

 The initialization of CPython is completed.
 The `pymain_init()` function returns, and we step into `Py_RunMain()` to see what else CPython does before it enters the evaluation loop.